geco-nhm/DM_wall-to-wall/README.md

 * first mask out redundant areas,
 * then we assemble the maps using three methods
 * we rasterize reference data and mask out evaluation areas
-* we run the evaluation using kappa
+* we confusion matrices for the evaluation
 * and last we evaluate using proportional dissimilarity (bray-curtis)

 accompanying csv files (transl*.csv) contain the reclassification key for harmonizing the reference data used in step 3 (rasterize)